 Issue TC2 provided a number of options in relation to the town centre boundary.
 The SA of these options highlighted that maintaining the existing boundary would help to create a strong and diverse combination of stores.
-It could also reduce the number of vacant units through an increasing demand for retail space over the plan period, w would have a number of benefits including helping to improve community safety, and bringing historic buildings back into beneficial use.
+It could also reduce the number of vacant units through an increasing demand for retail space over the plan period, we would have a number of benefits including helping to improve community safety, and bringing historic buildings back into beneficial use.
 The SA found that Options B and C were likely to increase the number of vacancies in the core of the town centre by allowing modern units to be developed in peripheral areas, either through more flexibility on the edge of the town centre, or through an expansion of the boundary.
-On the basis that there are already a number of vacancies it was considered that both these options would have a negative effect on objectives such as providing the district (SA7).
-The alternative option to review and amend the boundary, but also be more flexible in relation to the uses permitted, was found to have mostly positive effects were (along with the other options) it not leading to an increase in biodiversity levels (SA6) and it being unlikely to generate jobs in high knowledge sectors (SA13).
+On the basis that there are already a number of vacancies it was considered that both these options would have a providing better opportunities for people to value and enjoy the district's heritage (SA3), improving community safety, (SA4), and protecting and enhancing the cultural and built assets of the district's heritage (SA7), and protecting and enhancing the cultural and built assets of the sufficient (SA7).
+The alternative option to review and amend the boundary, but also be more flexible in relation to the uses permitted, was found to have mostly positive effects on the SA Framework.
+This was due to the fact that changes to the boundary would only be made if justified by an evidence base, and the flexibility of uses would help to address the number of vacant units.
+The only negative effects were (along with the other options) it not leading to an increase in biodiversity levels (SA6) and it being unlikely to generate jobs in high knowledge sectors (SA13).